icecube/icetray-public/docs/resources/docs/index.rst

 To cross reference another project's ``rst`` documentation.
 You can reference a project's documentation by filename with ``:doc:`/projects/myproject/index``.
-If the project's documentation contains a labels in its ``index.rst`` file such as ``.. _myproject:`` then you can also reference it with ``:ref:`myproject```.
+If the project's documentation contains a label in its ``index.rst`` file such as ``.. _myproject:`` then you can also reference it with ``:ref:`myproject```.

 To cross reference the python API reference use sphinx's python domain: